ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 (a) closely associates data with the calculations that produce the data and (b) avoids the mental burdens of programming such as control flow, data dependencies, and data structures.
-Recent estimates suggest that over 800M professionals author spreadsheet formulas as part of their work [MODE2017], which is about 50 times the number of software developers world wide [Thib2013].
+Estimates suggest that over 800M professionals author spreadsheet formulas as part of their work [MODE2017], which is about 50 times the number of software developers world wide [Thib2013].

-Our experience is that there are three types of spreadsheet users.
+We categorize
+spreadsheet users as follows:

 - **Calcers** want to evaluate equations.
   Spreadsheet formulas work well for Calcers since: (a) they can